Skip to main content

 Nilotinib can cause a serious heart problem.
 Your risk may be higher if you also use certain other medicines for infections, asthma, heart problems, high blood pressure, depression, mental illness, cancer, malaria, or HIV.

 Many drugs can affect nilotinib.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 Enter medications to view a detailed interaction report using our Drug Interaction Checker.